drublic/Sass-Mixins/README.md

-# Some SASS-Mixins for your needs
+# Some Sass mixins for your needs

 Take what you need!